3ric1ee/zhizhaoli.github.io/_pages/about.md

 *Quote: "**風檐展書讀，古道照顏色**（Under the eaves I open the book and read; the ancient Way lights up my face）" from 《正氣歌》（The Song of the Spirit of Righteousness），文天祥 （Wen Tian-xiang, Song Dynasty）*

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 The paper "Analyzing Determinants of Traffic Violations in a Multi-Cultural Setting: Case of Abu Dhabi" co-authored with Prof. Praveen Maghelal and Prof. Pengyu Zhu has been accepted in Journal of Urban Management.
+We examined traffic violations in a multicultural context and found that drivers with switching driving licences (without domestic driving test) had a lower frequency of traffic violations.We provide a rationale for adopting a more open driving licence policy in a multicultural city.
 - *2025.01*: &nbsp;One of my most respected professors, Donald LOW, just published his new book "The Price of Zero", an anthology of essays on the Chinese economy examines the causes and economic consequences of the zero-Covid policy that China pursued during the pandemic.
 [Link to know more](https://thepriceofzero.org/)
 - *2024.09*: &nbsp;My Office has been relocated to Office C (Room 4336, lift 13-15, HKUST).
 Welcome~
 - *2024.09*: &nbsp;🎉🎉 My Supervisor, Prof. Pengyu Zhu, ranks 67848 in TopResearchersList, Top 1% Listed Researchers.